Sharynne McLeod

 Personal profile

-Sharynne McLeod is a speech-language pathologist and professor of speech and language acquisition at Charles Sturt University, Australia.
-She is a Fellow of the Academy of the Social Sciences of Australia, and President of the International Clinical Linguistics and Phonetics Association.
-She has been an Australian Research Council Future Fellow, editor-in-chief of the International Journal of Speech-Language Pathology, and Elected Board Member of the International Association of Communication Sciences and Disorders (IALP).
-She has received Honors of the American Speech-Language-Hearing Association, is a Life Member of Speech Pathology Australia, and a Fellow of the Royal Society of New South Wales
+Professor McLeod is a Fellow of the Academy of the Social Sciences of Australia (ASSA), and President of the International Clinical Linguistics and Phonetics Association (ICPLA).
+She has been editor-in-chief of the International Journal of Speech-Language Pathology, and Elected Board Member and founding Chair of the Child Speech committee of the International Association of Communication Sciences and Disorders (IALP) and an Australian Research Council Future Fellow, She has received Honors of the American Speech-Language-Hearing Association (ASHA), is a Life Member of Speech Pathology Australia (SPA), and a Fellow of the Royal Society of New South Wales

 Expertise related to UN Sustainable Development Goals